opensearch-project/dashboards-anywhere/DESIGN.md

 # Design

-Leveraging the power and scale of Amazon Web Service's **(AWS)** Elastic Kubernetes Service **(EKS)** as well as Route 53, Playground allows any prospective users to experiment with OS and OSD.
-This Playground will be open to all (requiring no sign-ups) as a way to showcase the robust capabilities of the services offered by OS/OSD via a secure https connection.
+Leveraging the power and scale of Amazon Web Service's **(AWS)** Elastic Kubernetes Service **(EKS)** as well as Route 53, OpenSearch Playground allows any prospective users to experiment with OS and OSD.
+OpenSearch Playground will be open to all (requiring no sign-ups) as a way to showcase the robust capabilities of the services offered by OS/OSD via a secure https connection.

 ![diagram_white](https://user-images.githubusercontent.com/73027756/173409473-3cc075f3-8ce6-4eb4-95e4-df6f13eb3899.png)

-Creating Playground first requires the modification of the OS and OSD bundle configurations .
+Creating OpenSearch Playground first requires the modification of the OS and OSD bundle configurations .
 OpenSearch and OpenSearch Dashboards initially require certain permissions to access features, like viewing the dashboards and interacting with sample data.
 Thus, the images were configured so that anonymous users could view only the features via the enabling of settings in the `config.yml`, `roles.yml`, `roles_mapping.yml`, and `opensearch_dashboards.yml`.

 Sample change for `config.yml`:
 ```